tabarra/txAdmin/docs/dev_notes.md

 - Save only what changed?
 Or save all in the settings page
 - Do not make template config.json file on setup, only an empty-ish file
 - Use dot notation, save it flat
+- FIXME: not compatible with ban templates
+    - perhaps use array format `banTemplates[0].id=...`
 - Only acceptable values are json types except objects to prevent accidental mutations
 - Maybe don't even json the file, make something closer to a `.env`, line separated
 - Allow registerUpdateCallback to pass wildcards